docQodly/docs/docs/studio/httpHandlers.md

 :::

-### Input: an instance of the 4D.IncomingMessage class
+### Input: 4D.IncomingMessage Class Instance

-When a request has been intercepted by the handler, it is received on the server as an instance of the [4D.IncomingMessage class](../language/IncomingMessageClass.md).
+When a request is intercepted by the handler, it is received on the server as an instance of the [4D.IncomingMessage class](../language/IncomingMessageClass.md).

-All necessary information about the request are available in this object, including the request url, verb, headers, and, if any, parameters (put in the URL) and body.

-Then, the request handler can use this information to trigger appropriate business logic.
+This object provides all necessary request information, including the request URL, verb, headers, URL parameters, and request body.
+The request handler can use this information to trigger the appropriate business logic.

-### Output: an instance of the 4D.OutgoingMessage class
+### Output: 4D.OutgoingMessage Class Instance

-The request handler can return an object instance of the [4D.OutGoingMessage class](../language/OutgoingMessageClass.md), i.e. some full web content ready for a browser to handle, such as a file content.
+The request handler can return an object instance of the [4D.OutGoingMessage class](../language/OutgoingMessageClass.md), which represents web content ready for a browser to handle, such as a file content or a structured response.

 ### Example

-The [4D.IncomingMessage class](../language/IncomingMessageClass.md) provides functions to get the [headers](../language/IncomingMessageClass.md#headers) and the [body](../language/IncomingMessageClass.md#gettext) of the request.
+The [4D.IncomingMessage class](../language/IncomingMessageClass.md) provides functions to retrieve [headers](../language/IncomingMessageClass.md#headers) and the [body](../language/IncomingMessageClass.md#gettext) of the request.

-Here is a simple example to upload a file on the server.
+Below is an example of an HTTP handler that processes a file upload.

-The http request handler configuration:
+:::info HTTP Request Handler Configuration:
 ```json
 [
     {